 the text into smaller chunks and

-use links to direct readers to that information.
+use links to direct readers to those sections.

-Secondary pages feature background information that explains concepts
+Secondary pages include background information that explains concepts

-introduced on an e-pub's main pages.
+introduced on the main pages.
 These pages can be longer

 than the document's main pages.
 However, you should use subheads and